22 farmers arrested in India for causing air pollution

-LUCKNOW, India (AP) — Twenty-two farmers were arrested in northern India on Wednesday for burning stubbles and causing some of the worst air pollution in the country, a government official said.
+LUCKNOW, India (AP) — Twenty-two farmers were arrested in northern India on Wednesday for setting fires to clear their fields and contributing to some of the worst air pollution in the country, a government official said.

-Those arrested in Uttar Pradesh state’s Pilibhit district face charges of disobeying a ban on stubble burning and making the atmosphere noxious, said state government spokesman Awanish Awasthi.
+Those arrested in Uttar Pradesh state’s Pilibhit district face charges of disobeying a ban on burning crop waste and making the atmosphere noxious, said state government spokesman Awanish Awasthi.

 Air pollution in northern India peaks in the winter due to smoke from agricultural fires.
 The smoke mixes with vehicle emissions and construction dust.